pboivin/flou/README.md

 npm install --save vanilla-lazyload
 ```

-Consult the package's documentation for more information on how to install and configure it.
+Consult the [vanilla-lazyload documentation](https://github.com/verlok/vanilla-lazyload#-getting-started---script) for more installation options.

 ## Getting Started

-First, initialize the `LazyLoad` JS object:
+First, initialize the `LazyLoad` JS object.
+This can be done by adding the following script at the end of your `body` element:

 ```html
 <script>